Afghanistan earthquake death toll climbs amid frantic search and rescue efforts in Herat province

 As Taliban officials put the death toll well over 2,000 — warning that many were still unaccounted for in the remote quake region — the United Nations humanitarian coordinator said a $5 million emergency reserve allocation from the Afghanistan Humanitarian Fund (AHF) had been approved.

-Residents of decimated rural villages were still digging through debris with their bare hands and small shovels in a desperate attempt to reach those trapped beneath collapsed homes that never stood a chance against the force of two back-to-back 6.3 magnitude earthquakes, which were followed by several more powerful aftershocks.
+Survivors in those decimated rural villages were still digging through debris with their bare hands Monday in a desperate attempt to reach loved ones and neighbors trapped beneath collapsed homes that never stood a chance against the force of two back-to-back 6.3 magnitude earthquakes.
+They were followed by several powerful aftershocks.

 "2,445 people, including women and children, were killed and 2,440 people including women and children are wounded," Mullah Janan Saiq, a spokesman for Afghanistan's Ministry for Disaster Management, told CBS News on Sunday.
-He said the death toll was likely to continue rising, and nearly 10,000 people lived in the villages affected by the quakes.
+He said the death toll was likely to continue rising.

+"In total, 11,585 people (1,655 families) are assessed to have been affected" by the earthquakes the U.N. said Sunday evening, adding that "100% of homes are estimated to have been completely destroyed" in 11 villages.

 According to the United States Geological Survey, the epicenters of the quakes were in the Zindajan district, about 25 miles west of Herat city, an economic and cultural hub in western Afghanistan.